ronny-toribio/StateTestingAnalysis/README.md

 6. Study cohorts as they progress from PSSA to Keystone
 7. Any other information that data might tell us?

-### Objective 1: How our local districts in Columbia and Montour Counties are trending since 2015?
+### Objective 1: How our local districts in Columbia and Montour Counties are trending since 2016?

 ##### Keystone

 ![obj1a](/Resources/Obj1ak.png)

+We see from taking the averages of Keystone scores from Columbia(1) and Montour(2) counties along with the State(0), Columbia county has the highest average overall of people scoring in all five categories with major differences being in the top and proficient categories from 2016 to 2022.
+Both the Montour county and the state had signicficantly less people scoring within each category, however, Montour county had on average had slightly more people scoring in comparison to the state average with the exceptions of basic and below basic scores.

 ##### PSSA

 ![obj1b](/Resources/Obj1bp.png)

+We see from taking the averages of PSSA scores from Columbia(1) and Montour(2) counties along with the State(0), Columbia county has the highest average overall of people scoring in all five categories with major differences being in the top and proficient categories from 2016 to 2022.
+Both the Montour county and the state had signicficantly less people scoring within each category, however, Montour county had on average had slightly more people scoring in comparison to the state average with the exception of below basic scores, where the State and montour county averages were equal basically.

-### Objective 2: How they compare to the state trend since 2015?
+### Objective 2: How they compare to the state trend since 2016?

 ##### Keystone